Nethereum/Nethereum.Docs/docs/event-log-processing.md

 var processor = new EventLogProcessor(blockchainUrl: "<url>", contractAddresses: new []{"<contract addresses>"})
 ```

-**MinimumBlockNumber** - if you have not processed anything previously or the last processed block number in the block progress repository has fallen too far behind - this enables you to set a minimum block number at which to start processing.
+**MinimumBlockNumber** - If this is is not set and the progress repository is empty (i.e. you are starting afresh), processing will begin at the current block on the chain.
+If you have not processed anything previously or the last processed block number in the block progress repository has fallen too far behind - this enables you to set a minimum block number at which to start processing.

 **MaximumBlocksPerBatch** - a single batch is processed for a specific block number range  (e.g. 10 - 20).
 This property limits the number of blocks in that range.
 If you're on a busy chain and have lots of matching events you may need to experiment with this value to avoid errors thrown by the node/client when their thresholds are exceeded.